Courtney E. ErvinPartner

 - Lead counsel for an oilfield services company regarding breach of contract and breach of warranty claims in district court in Louisiana.

 - Trial counsel for a private equity company, including its directors, officers and a portfolio company, in a breach of fiduciary duty, tortious interference and breach of contract dispute concerning the acquisition of oil and gas leases.
 Obtained a nuisance-value settlement on the eve of arbitration.

-- Represented a property and casualty insurer regarding the assignability of insurance policies under an asset purchase agreement.
+- Lead counsel for a property and casualty insurer regarding the assignability of insurance policies under an asset purchase agreement.

 - Trial and appellate counsel for a property and casualty insurer in a multimillion-dollar bad faith and coverage dispute regarding defense and indemnity costs incurred in connection with remediating an EPA Superfund site.
 The case proceeded in federal court in the Southern District of Texas, the Fifth Circuit and in the Texas Supreme Court.

 - Represented a property and casualty insurer in a dispute with co-insurers regarding contribution and subrogation rights relating to an underlying asbestos bodily injury suit.

 - Represented an exploration and production MLP in a shareholder dispute in Delaware Chancery Court seeking to unwind a multi-million-dollar transaction including claims for breach of fiduciary duty and breach of the unitholder agreement.

 - Represented a methanol company in Delaware Chancery Court regarding claims for breach of fiduciary duty and breach of an oral shareholder agreement.

 - Represent a national retail company in a massive, multi-year fraud, bribery, and kickback scheme involving its senior officers and multiple real estate developers in Harris County District Court.